 - Identify goals for the student or post-docs' career exploration

-- Participate in a job-shadow hosted or arranged by the mentor
+- Participate in a job-shadow hosted or arranged by the mentor, as you are able

 “We have been able to talk about a variety of topics, and I have gained valuable insight into what a career in industry could look like for me.
 I always end the meetings feeling encouraged.” —Mentee